sonertari/UTMFW/README.md

 	+ Copy the required install sets to the appropriate locations to fix the broken links in the project.
 - Packages:
 	+ Download the required packages available on the OpenBSD mirrors.
-	+ Create the packages which are not available on the OpenBSD mirrors: sslproxy, imspector, snortips, rrdtool 1.6.0 with patches, and libevent 2.1.8 (see `ports` and `ports/disfiles`).
+	+ Create the packages which are not available on the OpenBSD mirrors and/or have been modified for UTMFW: sslproxy, e2guardian, squid, p3scan, smtp-gated, snort, imspector, snortips, rrdtool 1.6.0 with patches, and libevent 2.1.8 (see `ports` and `ports/disfiles`).
-	+ Create the packages which have been modified specifically for UTMFW and/or are not available on the OpenBSD mirrors: e2guardian, squid, p3scan, smtp-gated, and snort (see `ports` and `ports/disfiles`).
 	+ Copy them to the appropriate locations to fix the broken links in the project.

 Note that you can strip down xbase and xfont install sets to reduce the size of the iso file.
 Copy or link them to the appropriate locations under `openbsd/utmfw`.